Skip to main content

 “Students in the Children's Law Center Clinic learn to be competent, zealous advocates and creative problem solvers.
 They work with professionals across disciplines, including social workers, physicians, educators and other service providers to ensure the best outcomes for their clients.”

-– Professor Amy Halbrook, clinic director
+– Professor Amy Halbrook, clinic founder and director emerita.

 Kentucky Innocence Project